jwodder/elapsing/README.md

-When the command exits, the status line is erased (unless the `-t`/`--total` option was given), and `elapsed` exits with the same return code as the command; if the command was killed by a signal, a message is printed to stderr, and `elapsed` exits with return code 1 instead.
+When the command exits, the status line is erased (unless the `-t`/`--total` option was given), and `elapsed` exits with the same return code as the command; if the command was killed by a signal, a message is printed to stderr (after any `--total` status line), and `elapsed` exits with return code 1 instead.

 Options
 -------